OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Application to end-to-end omnidirectional image compression

 \subsection{Ablation study: hop+n aggregation}

 We now evaluate the 3-layer aggregation strategies introduced in Section \eqref{subsec:extension_hop}.
 To have a fair comparison, we choose the number of feature maps N and M in \cref{fig:spherical_balle} such that all three strategies have almost the same number of learning parameters.
 Since all experiments use HEALPix sampling, we only consider WS-PSNR as our objective quality metric, which evaluates the performance in the sampling domain.
-Results are presented in~\cref{fig:skip_aggregation}.
-The addition aggregation outperforms other methods.
-Contrary to graph convolution of regular structure, where concatenation is shown to be the proper choice for layer aggregation (\cref{fig:hop_extension})~\cite{xu_representation_2018}, in our case concatenation degrades the performance drastically compared to the other two aggregations.
-Comparing addition with max aggregation, we can see that they perform similarly for low to mid bitrates, but at high bitrates, addition performs better.
-The average BD-rate savings of addition aggregation relative to max aggregation are -0.8\%~(negative value represents bitrate saving).
-Such a difference might be explained by the necessity to build filters with high power of expressiveness in the context of compression~(see property (i) in Table~\ref{tab:CNN_characteristics}).
+Results are presented in \cref{fig:skip_aggregation}.
+We observe that, for our spherical convolution, the addition aggregation \eqref{eq:sum_skip_connection} outperforms the concatenation \eqref{eq:concat_skip_connection} and max aggregations \eqref{eq:maxpool_skip_connection}.
+This justifies the study of aggregation methods, as for graph convolution with regular structure instead, concatenation is shown to be the best aggregation method \cite{xu_representation_2018}.